clarkstontechnology/marketing/README.md

 - `npm test` - Run E2E tests with HTML report
 - `npm run test:agent` - Run E2E tests with line reporter (for CI/agents)
 - `npm run test:ui` - Run tests in interactive UI mode

+## 🔧 Configuration Notes

+### Dependencies
+- Use `"*"` instead of `"workspace:*"` for internal dependencies
+- Tailwind plugins must be installed in the config package where tailwind.config.ts lives
+- Always run `npm install` from the root directory

+### Next.js App Setup
+- Remove duplicate config files (keep .js not .ts/.mjs versions)
+- Each app needs its own .eslintrc.js with `extends: ['next/core-web-vitals']`
+- Use simple Tailwind classes, avoid CSS variables like `bg-background`
+- Escape apostrophes in JSX with `&apos;`

+### Temporary Files
+- Use `tmp/` directory for temporary scripts and experiments
+- This directory is gitignored and won't be committed
+- Clean up tmp files when done

+## 🐛 Common Issues & Solutions

+1. **npm workspace errors**: These appear in dev but don't break functionality - can be safely ignored
+2. **Tailwind plugin errors**: Install @tailwindcss/forms, @tailwindcss/typography, etc. in packages/config
+3. **ESLint import errors**: Add .eslintrc.js to each app with proper Next.js config
+4. **Port conflicts**: Dev server automatically uses 3001 if 3000 is busy
+5. **metadataBase warning**: This is informational only - add metadataBase in layout.tsx for production

+## 🔍 Debugging Tips

+1. If ESLint fails, check for app-specific .eslintrc.js
+2. If Tailwind classes don't work, verify they're standard utilities
+3. If build fails, check for unescaped apostrophes in JSX
+4. If dependencies fail, try removing node_modules and reinstalling
+5. Check logs after changes to catch new errors early
+6. Build production bundles to catch compilation issues: `npm run build`

 ## 🎯 Features